MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 ## 2. What apps can Morphe patch?

-You can patch any app you want, as long as you want YouTube or YouTube Music.
+You can patch any app you want, as long as you want YouTube or YT Music.
 We're constantly working on expanding support to more apps.

 ## 3. How to get Morphe?